aws-samples/multiaccount-sagemaker-studio-private-access/README.md

     --auth-parameters USERNAME=user-lob-b,PASSWORD=UserLobB1!
 ```

-Now to test we need the API´s URL which we retrieved from the access-stack outputs and we can get it by running this command:
+- To test the solution inside the Windows Client we need the API´s URL.
+It can be retrieved from the outputs of the Access Solution Cloudformaiton Stack by running this command:

 ```
 echo $(aws --profile ${SHARED_SERVICES_PROFILE} --region ${REGION} cloudformation describe-stacks --query "Stacks[?StackName=='${ACCESS_STACK_NAME}'][].Outputs[?OutputKey=='ApiBasePath'].OutputValue" --output text)

 ```

-To call for user a the api call will look as follows:
+To call for user-lob-a the api call will look as follows:

 https://{API_ID}.execute-api.{REGION}.amazonaws.com/dev/user-lob-a

+#### Testing

 Once we have all this information, we can try to call the API Gateway api from within our windows app, however we should get the following error: {message: Unauthorize}

-Therefore we will add the tokens to the request header.
+To overcome this we will add the tokens to the request header.

-1. Got to Firefox inspection tools and network tab
+1. Got to [Firefox Developer tools](https://firefox-source-docs.mozilla.org/devtools-user/) and network tab
-2. Right click on the failed API with File as user-lob-a call and click Edit and Resend
+2. Right click on the failed API call with File as user-lob-a call and click Edit and Resend
 3. Scroll down on the headers side and add a new header

 - Header Key: Authorization
 - Header Value: Bearer <access-token-of-user-to-make-request>

-And click send
+4. Click send

 ![End2EndTesting](images/TestingE2E.png)

-In the return response you will get the Location and if you click on it it will open up your Jupyter Lab
+5. In the return response you will get the Location and if you click on it it will open up your Jupyter Lab

-Click it fast as you only get 20 seconds to consume it
+6. Click it fast as you only get 20 seconds to consume it

-First time it will take some time, as Sagemaker is creating the application for the user, but next attemps will be faster.
+7. First time accessing it will take some time, as Sagemaker is creating the application for the user, but next attemps will be faster.

+#### Important notes

 In a real world scenario this action will be perform by an access application which will authomatically understand the 302 redirect and send the user to the Sagemaker App

 If we try to edit the request to send all the same information but for the user-lob-b URL we will get the following error in the response:

-x-amzn-ErrorType: AccessDeniedException
+<center>x-amzn-ErrorType: AccessDeniedException</center>

+____
 This same process could be repeated changing eveything of user-lob-a to user-lob-b and the access would be granted for the LOB B domain

 ## Clean up